DJDanl/cpp-docs.pt-br/docs/standard-library/valarray-class.md

 ### <a name="parameters"></a>Parâmetros

+*right*
-`right` O valor que indica a quantidade de deslocamento para a direita ou valarray cujos elementos indicam a quantidade element-wise de deslocamento para a direita.
+ O valor que indica a quantidade de deslocamentos para a direita ou a valarray cujos elementos indicam a quantidade elemento a elemento dos deslocamentos para a direita.

 ### <a name="return-value"></a>Valor de retorno

-Uma valarray cujos elementos foram deslocados para a direita conforme o valor especificado em `right`.
+Uma valarray cujos elementos foram deslocados para a direita o valor especificado no *certa*.

 ### <a name="remarks"></a>Comentários